 4. The College is committed to promoting awareness and understanding through appropriate training and communication of equality issues amongst the Fellowship and its staff.
 Its terms of employment also forbid all forms of harassment and victimisation and make specific provision for receiving complaints and for following them up either by conciliation and other informal means or, where appropriate, by disciplinary proceedings.

-5. The duties of the Domestic Bursar and Academic Administrator, in conjunction with the Diversity Fellow and Academic Secretary, include supporting the College and relevant committees:
+5. The duties of the Domestic Bursar, in conjunction with the Diversity Fellow and Academic Secretary, include supporting the College and relevant committees:

 - to assess the impact of all the College’s policies and procedures on Fellows and staff and, where applicable, other members of the University or public visiting the College;

-- to monitor (by reference to certain relevant protected characteristic (race and gender) in so far as it is practicable without compromising the individual’s right to privacy in a small organisation, the election of Fellows, the appointment of Visiting Fellows, and the recruitment and career progress of staff; and
+- to monitor (by reference to certain relevant protected characteristics - race and gender) in so far as it is practicable without compromising the individual’s right to privacy in a small organisation, the election of Fellows, the appointment of Visiting Fellows, and the recruitment and career progress of staff; and

 6. This Equality Policy is published on the College’s website and intranet.
 A copy is also available from the Bursary and incorporated in the Employee Handbook.
 Publishable equality data on the College’s website will be updated annually.